“I used to think that being busy made me a better person. Then I had a realisation that it was only making me worse.”

-In 2016 I bought a book called Buddhism Made Simple.
-I was interested in this belief system on the back of starting yoga classes the year before.
-I was curious about the fact the Buddha seemed to have some similar beliefs to those of coaching and I wanted to learn more.
+My work life was busy, home life was busy, I was frantically trying to keep all the balls in the air, important relationships were ending and the ground felt unsteady.
+I began yoga and it seemed I’d been storing things up (this had pretty much been my modus operandi since a child!).
+This showed up as tears in my first couple of yoga sessions, then I began working with a coach, and bought a book called Buddhism Made Simple.
+From what my yoga teacher said in class it seemed that Buddha had a belief system that aligned with coaching.
+I was curious and wanted to learn more.
 On reading it I knew there was something powerful in this way of seeing the world and yet I didn’t know how to make that a reality in my work.
 Then in 2018 I listened to this episode of my friend and colleague, Garry Turner’s podcast with Piers Thurston.
 It led me to tears – tears of delight that someone seemed to have taken the essence of Buddhism and made it something that could make a difference in business.
 This was the Three Principles.

 In fact I’ve since discovered that the Principles are the foundation to all of life and therefore are at the foundation of all belief systems and religions – the pure foundation that’s there before we humans layer on systems and robes and gods and mantras and rituals.

 When I started to learn more I began to feel torn.
 Part of me was still excited about the thought of learning these Principles, but my intellectual thinking started to bring in doubt.
 I became cynical and sceptical – this sounds like a cult, or brainwashing.
 This sounds far too good to be true.
 Or maybe it’s just the same old wine in sparkly new bottles.
 Maybe I’ll be throwing my time and money away by following this path.